 - The olive flounder can be found swimming in the North Pacific Ocean.

-As a general rule most halibut are found north and more flounder are found south.
+As a general rule most halibut species are found north and more flounder are found south.

 - The upper part of halibut is dark and varies due to the color changing to blend in with the ocean floor.
 The change in color helps them avoid detection.
-The underside is lighter.
+The underside of the flatfish is lighter.

 - The color of the flounder depends on the habitat.
 Flounders are typically brown colored with various red, orange, green and blue markings on the body.